collective/upfront.versioning/README.txt

 portal_catalog and, crucially, cannot be referenced by other objects.

 upfront.versioning solves this problem.
-There is no central repository - versions are by default siblings of a version aware container.
+There is no central repository - versions are by default children of a version aware container.

 Operation
 =========